 Do I need a specific Zelle app download?

-If your bank is a member, then you can initiate payments from inside your online banking app and don’t need a dedicated app.
-However, if you frequently use Zelle or if your bank is not yet an official partner, you can download the Zelle ap[ for iPhone or Android and set up an account via mobile.
+If your bank is a member, then you can initiate payments from inside your online banking app and you will not need a dedicated app.
+However, if you frequently use Zelle or if your bank is not yet an official partner, you can download the Zelle app for iPhone or Android and set up an account via a mobile device.

 What is the difference between Zelle and Zelle Pay?